gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [userguide section](userguide/dependency_management.html#component_metadata_rules) on component metadata rules for further information.

+### Daemon health monitoring

+The daemon actively monitors its health and may expire earlier if its performance degrades.
+The current implementation monitors the overhead of garbage collector and may detect memory issues.
+Memory problems can be caused by 3rd party plugins written without performance review.
+We want the Gradle daemon to be rock solid and enabled by default in the future.
+This feature is a big step forward towards the goal.
+Down the road the health monitoring will get richer and smarter, providing the users the insight into daemon's performance and deciding whether to restart the daemon process.

+System property "org.gradle.daemon.performance.logging" can be used to switch on an elegant message emitted at the beginning of each build.
+The new information presented in the build log helps getting better understanding of daemon's performance:

+    Starting 3rd build in daemon [uptime: 15 mins, performance: 92%, memory: 65% of 1.1 GB]

+The logging can be turned on by tweaking "org.gradle.jvmargs" property of the gradle.properties file:

+    org.gradle.jvmargs=-Dorg.gradle.daemon.performance.logging=true

+### Improved performance with ClassLoader caching

+TODO

 ### New PluginAware methods for detecting the presence of plugins

 The `PluginAware` interface (implemented by `Project`, `Gradle` and `Settings`) has the following new methods for detecting the presence of plugins, based on ID: